XiajZhang/ga_deployment_firebase/README.md

 **How do I start diving into the code?**

 I’d suggest first looking at app.py.
 See a given endpoint and check the functions its calling in GA_database.py.
-Once, you’re familiar with the flow.
-You can check example_client.py to see how I’ve made the request in python.
+Once, you’re familiar with the flow, you can check example_client.py to see how I’ve made the request in python.
 A similar HTTP request can be made from any language.

 Once you’re comfortable, you can start adding your own endpoints that talk to firebase using different functions in GA_database.py